-I place significant weight on the positive contribution of open discussion of public affairs, contributing to informed debate on important issues and the factors that underpin transparency of government processes, particularly as they relate to expenditure of public monies.
-As such, most of the information is fully released.
+I place significant weight on the positive contribution of open discussion of public affairs, contributing to informed debate on important issues and the factors that underpin transparency of government processes, particularly as they relate to expenditure of public monies and government operations.
+As such, most of the information is released.

-Personal information of individuals has been deleted as I have concluded that the individual's right to privacy has a higher standing of public interest not to disclose, than the public interest in disclosing this information.
+Information relating to a small number of employees and that could lead to them being identified has been deleted as I have concluded that the individual's right to privacy has a higher standing of public interest not to disclose, than the public interest in disclosing this information.
+The disclosure of this information could be prejudicial to those employees.